-During the fiscal year ended 2010, the Fund earned an annual total return, including reinvestment of distributions, of 4.2 percent.
-Distributions of \$0.79 per unit were paid to unitholders during the year.
-The NAV decreased from \$10.92 per unit as at December 31, 2009 to \$10.57 per unit as at December 31, 2010 primarily as a result of a decline in the market value of some overweight securities in the portfolio and the cost of protective puts purchased during the spring and early summer as the risk of European sovereign default began to rise.
+During the year ended December 31, 2011, the Fund paid distributions of \$0.75 per unit.
+The annual total return of the Fund, including reinvestment of distributions, was negative 11.2 percent.
+The net asset value decreased from \$10.57 per unit as at December 31, 2010 to \$8.71 per unit as at December 31, 2011, primarily reflecting a decline in the market value of the shares of the four major Canadian life insurance companies held within the portfolio due to weak equity markets and continued low interest rates.
+However, the decline in the net asset value during the year was mitigated by the Strathbridge Selective Overwriting strategy (see "The Fund") which generated net realized gain on options of \$0.30 per unit.
 For a more detailed review of the operations of the Fund, please see the Results of Operations and the Portfolio Manager Report sections.